by Bruce Wells | Oct 22, 2024 | Petroleum Pioneers

 Officials from both companies and invited guests gathered to witness the repeat performance of the company’s early perforating technology, noted Petroleum Engineer in its July 1948 issue.
 Among them were “several well-known oilmen who had also been present on the first occasion.”

 Walter Wells, chairman of the board for Lane-Wells, was present for both events.
 The article reported he was more anxious at the first, which had been an experiment to test his company’s new perforating gun.
-In 1930, Wells and another enterprising oilfield tool salesman, Bill Lane, came up with a practical way of using guns downhole.
+In 1930, Wells and another enterprising oilfield tool salesman, Bill Lane, developed a practical way of using guns downhole.

 The two men envisioned a tool which would shoot steel bullets through casing and into the formation.
 They would create a multiple-shot perforator that fired bullets individually by electrical detonation.
 After many test firings, commercial success came at the Union Oil Company La Merced well.

-What was needed was a high-powered gun for breaking through casing, cement and into formations.
-An oilfield worker, Sidney Mims, had patented a similar technical tool for this purpose, but could not get it to work as well as it could.
-Lane and Wells purchased the patent and refined the gun.
+An experienced oilfield worker, Sidney Mims, had patented a similar technical tool for this, but he could not get it working as well as it should.
+Lane and Wells purchased the patent and refined the downhole gun design.
+Lane-Wells developed a remotely controlled 128-shot perforator — a downhole shotgun.

 Lane-Wells provided perforating services using downhole “bullet guns,” seen here in 1940.